"How to Murder Your Life: A Memoir"

-The unspoken social contract for addiction memoirs is that we get to enjoy the downfall as long as there is redemption in the end.
-Shenanigans are exhilarating but the reckonings must invariably follow.
-But sometimes, lives do not go down this rutted pathway, as two otherwise widely-divergent life accountings attest: A memoir from Cat Marnell and a biography of legendary country music singer George Jones.
+The unspoken social contract for addiction memoirs is that we get to enjoy the subject's downfall so long as there is redemption in the end.
+Shenanigans are exhilarating but reckonings must invariably follow.
+But sometimes, lives do not take this trajectory, as two otherwise widely-divergent life accountings attest: A memoir from Cat Marnell and a biography of legendary country music singer George Jones.

-After some saucy preliminaries about D.C. latchkey upbringing (interesting dirt on the party habits of rich D.C. kids), Marnell focuses on her post-college years working as a fashion/beauty editor for the Conde Naste magazine publishing giant during the day, and getting wrecked at night.
+After some saucy preliminaries about a D.C. latchkey upbringing (w/ interesting dirt on the party habits of rich Chevy Chase kids), Marnell's memoir dives right into her post-college NYC years, working by day as a fashion/beauty editor for the Conde Naste, and getting wrecked by night.

 “The more amphetamine I took, the more fun being by myself was, actually.
 Speed was like magic.
-Lonely magic," she wrote. she learned tricks such as breaking open time-release capsules open to make them work faster.
-This part of the story is enjoyable in the usual young-woman-coming-of-age-in-NYC way.
-Marnell's prose is punchy, clever, and very conscious of keeping the reader entertained--a carryover in part from the skills of forced brevity that one obtains from magazine writing.
+Lonely magic," she wrote.
+She learned the secrets of Adderall, breaking open time-release capsules open before swallowing them to make them work faster.
+Marnell's prose is punchy, clever, and very conscious of keeping the reader entertained--a carryover in part from the skills of forced brevity from Conde Naste, perhaps.

-But it's Marnell's second act that flaunted the indestructibility of youth.
-After finally being ejected by the New York magazine publishing world for being too extra, she does a few unfruitful turns in rehab.
-"Before I arrived, I thought rehab was like, I don't even know, a place where a party girl could recharge her batteries, you know, before she could return all refreshed and healthy feeling,” she wrote, before concluding.
-“I’ve had tanning bed experiences that were more transformative."
-She also despised all the "spoiled, shit-talking, adult children" that tended to inhabit these places.
+After finally being ejected by the New York magazine publishing world for being too extra, she did a few unfruitful turns in rehab.
+"Before I arrived, I thought rehab was like, I don't even know, a place where a party girl could recharge her batteries, you know, before she could return all refreshed and healthy feeling,” she wrote, before concluding, “I’ve had tanning bed experiences that were more transformative."
+She despised all the "spoiled, shit-talking, adult children" that inhabited these places.

-Naturally, the drug use crept back into her life as well, given that the clean living in Connecticut didn't match the speed of NYC, which, she felt, required stimulants to keep pace for the city.
-Heroin and angel dust crept back into the mix as well.
-The nights of dancing gave away to snorting tiny piles of off-white heroin at home through the night.
+The drug use crept back into her life too, the clean Connecticut living didn't match the speed of NYC, which seemed at the time (and most times) to require stimulants to get the most from.
+The nights of dancing gave way to snorting tiny piles of off-white heroin at home until the morning though.
 Her relationships weren't too healthy either.
 “Unhealthy people attract other unhealthy people," she wrote.
 "And girls on drugs attract bad guys like a wounded baby deer attracts vultures.”

-But then, New York is filled with such folks, people for whom being a genius is the least of their worries.
+But then, New York is filled with such folks, people for whom being a genius is the least of their troubles.

 “I’ve been stuck in a gnarly cycle of performance-enhancing drug abuse, followed by completely falling apart ever since," she wrote.
 "As my addiction has continued to progress, I’ve stopped trusting my brain to do anything on its own.”

-Someone else who had talent to burn was country music singer George Jones, who recorded nearly 1,000 songs, a surprisingly large portion of which are about denial, of one sort or another: Denial about being in love, denial about drinking too hard, denial about carrying bad 1970s fashion choices into the next decade, and, most of her, denial about her never coming back.
+Someone else who had talent to burn was country music singer George Jones, who recorded nearly 1,000 songs, a surprisingly large portion of which are about denial of one sort or another: Denial about being in love, denial about drinking too hard, and, most of her, denial about his true love never coming back.
 He lived until 81, despite never having completely given up, entirely, his love for the bottle.

+Not that this stopped his drinking.
 Jones got arrested a lot for public drunkenness.
 He was ornery.
 He once threw a coffee table through a plate glass window.
-In fact, he'd wreck hotel rooms on the regular.
+He'd wreck hotel rooms on the regular.
 In their early touring days, fellow act Johnny Cash would accurately estimate, down to the dollar, how much Jones would get charged by the hotel for all the damage he did in some drunken rampage.
 He once got so fed up that his tour bus -- nicknamed "The Old Brown Bomber" -- didn't have air conditioning, he shot holes in the floor with his gun, not realizing that the holes would just let in the exhaust.

-And he had lived through many attempts to stop drinking.
-The most famous story from this period was how he drove his lawn mower eight miles into Beaumont to get some liquor because his wife, the second of four , took away his car keys to stop him from drinking.
-Other stories were less amusing, such as the destroyed furniture, automobiles, and marital abuse and his hands.
+Jones tried to stop drinking on many occasions.
+The most famous story from this period was how he drove his lawn mower eight miles into Beaumont to get some liquor because his wife -- the second of four -- took away his car keys to stop him from drinking.
+Other stories were less amusing, such as the destroyed furniture, automobiles, and marital abuse.

 As with any celebrity, enablement was a big problem.
-One apocryphal tale has it that Jones was arrested driving drunk late one night on some country back road by a junior police officer, who, when he pulled Jones over for driving erratically, found liquor, a young drunken woman in backseat, and a unidentified white powder.
+One apocryphal tale has it that Jones was arrested driving drunk late one night on some country back road by a junior police officer, who, when he pulled Jones over for driving erratically, found liquor, a young drunken woman in backseat, and a unidentified white powder in the glove compartment.
 Jones spent the night in the local jail, and the next morning, the judge, seeing the famous country singer's name on the docket, immediately let him go, apologizing for the county taking up his time.